 - ・Use finely shredded beets.
 They’ll cook through quickly and integrate well with the rice.
 To prep, you can shred them manually with a grater or use a food processor.

 Depending on whether you serve this vegan beetroot risotto recipe as a meal or side dish, it makes ~4-8 servings.
 To serve, you might consider adding a small dollop of vegan sour cream on top.

-Don’t miss more delicious UVK recipes, like Fennel Risotto with Orange Zest, Vegan Stuffed Zucchini with Italian Herb Risotto, and Carrot and Beet Salad with Fresh Dill and Roasted Pistachios.
+Don’t miss more delicious UVK recipes, like Fennel Risotto with Orange Zest, Vegan Stuffed Zucchini with Italian Herb Risotto, Golden Beetroot and Couscous Salad with Slivered Almonds and Currants, Carrot and Beet Salad with Fresh Dill and Roasted Pistachios and more.

 As always, thanks so much for being here.
-Now, let’s go make some risotto with beets 💚
+Now, let’s go make some beet risotto 💚

 Beet Risotto with Leeks, Fennel and Fresh Dill

 6 cups fake chicken broth (I used 6 cups of water + 3 Edward & Sons Not-Chick’n Bouillon Cubes)

 6 garlic cloves, finely chopped

 ⅓ cup finely chopped leek (white-part only; thoroughly cleaned)